Feeling frenzied all the time can take a toll on your fertility. Here’s how you can chillax and boost your odds of baby-making success.

 Read more »

-Trojanowski is among the roughly 20 percent of women who suffer from persistent depression or anxiety during pregnancy—debilitating conditions which, according to mounting research, can have lasting physical and mental consequences for a developing baby.
+But roughly 20 percent of women suffer from persistent depression or anxiety during pregnancy—debilitating conditions which, according to mounting research, can have lasting physical and mental consequences for a developing baby.

 Studies show that 8 percent to 10 percent of pregnant women now take antidepressants, most commonly, selective serotonin reuptake inhibitors (SSRIs).
 And in some cases these medications are a wise choice, doctors and researchers say.
-But with numerous studies showing a potential link between SSRIs and fetal cardiac defects, many women with mild-to-moderate depression are looking toward drug-free alternatives—and finding success.
+But with numerous studies showing a potential link between SSRIs and fetal cardiac defects, and the risk of premature birth, many women with mild-to-moderate depression are looking toward drug-free alternatives—and finding success.

 With a baby on the way, many women think their only options are to take medication or suffer through any mental health issues for the sake of their babies’ health.